roberthallatt/workflow-demo/README.md

 Simple.
 Just push your code.

-Alternatively, you can trigger the workflow manually using the Github CLI:
+Alternatively, you can trigger the workflow manually using the Github CLI (it needs to be installed on your computer first):

 ```bash
 gh workflow run deploy.yml